 - Germination samples, sample containing seeds that are used to monitor the viability of the accession (prior to storage and at intervals during storage)

 - Regeneration sample (sample that is used for regeneration of the accession in case the seed quantity or quality is below acceptable levels)

-- Duplication sample (sample that is shipped to another genebank for safety duplication under the 'black box' arrangement.)
+- Duplication sample.
+A sample that is shipped to another genebank or the Svalbard Global Seed Vault for safety duplication.

-- Residual sample (sample containing the remaining seed of the sample, used to make additional batches of user and germination samples when necessary)
+- Residual sample (sample containing the remaining seed of the sample)

 Each accession has at least one sample for duplication, one for regeneration and four samples for germination tests.
 There is usually one residual sample.
 Sometimes when the seeds are very large, two residual samples are made.
 Depending on the expected demand by users, the number of pre-packed user samples varies per crop from four to eight bags.
 Pre-packing of user samples is considered to be more efficient and avoids repeated exposure of seeds to extreme changes in ambient temperature during storage.

 |Onion and leek||100/300 *||100||300|